AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 # Artificial Neuron

 In the previous chapter we have seen how a perceptron operates and how a simple learning algorithm can be implemented.
-However, the perceptron, as we have seen it, has some serious limitations, which will motivate us to formulate a more robust artificial neuron, called the sigmoid neuron.
+However, the perceptron has some serious limitations, which will motivate us to formulate a more robust artificial neuron, called the sigmoid neuron.

 ## Limit of the Perceptron

 A perceptron works well as an independent small machine.
 We have seen that we can compose a few perceptrons to express a complex behavior such as the digital comparator.
 We have also seen that a single perceptron can learn a behavior that is not too complex.
 However, there are two main restrictions with combining perceptrons:

 - _Only 0 or 1 as output_: The fact that a perceptron can have only two different output values, 0 or 1, seriously limits the kind of problem it can solve.
 In particular, when some perceptrons are chained, using binary values significantly reduce the space we live in.
 Not everything can be reduced as a set of 0 and 1 without leading to an explosion of perceptrons.
 - _A chain of perceptrons cannot learn_: We have seen how to combine perceptrons, and we have seen how a single perceptron can learn.
 But, can a combination of perceptrons also learn?
 The answer is no. This is another consequence of having only two output values.
-An essential property of most common learning algorithm is to be able to express a learning curve, which cannot be expressing using two different values.
+An essential property of most common learning algorithms is to be able to express a smooth learning curve, which cannot be expressing using two different values.
 How can we tell if a perceptron is learning well, poorly, or not at all with only two different output values?

 We have written that $z = w.x + b$, for which $w$ is a vector of weights, $b$ a vector of bias, and $x$ the input vector.
 We said that the output of perceptron is 1 if $z > 0$, else the output is 0.
 One important problem with the formulation of the perceptron is that a small variation of $z$ can produce a large variation of the output: the output can goes from 0 to 1, or from 1 to 0.